AvolitesLtd/TitanManual/website/versioned_docs/version-14.0/running-the-show/playback-controls.md

 Back up the show
 ----------------

-At regular intervals while you are programming, and when you have finished programming (or you've run out of time) and it's showtime, the most important thing is to [save the show](../titan-basics/loading-and-saving-shows.md#saving-the-show).
+At regular intervals while you are programming, and when you have finished programming (or you've run out of time) and it's show time, the most important thing is to [save the show](../titan-basics/loading-and-saving-shows.md#saving-the-show).
 It is wise to also make a separate copy of show by saving it to a USB drive, enabling you to swap to a different console if there are problems.

 Label the console
 -----------------

 When you are running your show you will need to know where everything is.
-Use the Legend functions to set onscreen labels, or you can't beat the low tech method of marker pen and tape.
+Use the Legend functions to set on screen labels, or you can't beat the low tech method of marker pen and tape.

 Grand Master fader and assignable masters
 -----------------------------------------